Keith Ellison’s Praise For Clinton Could Be Trouble For The Democratic Party [Opinion]

 Then the Democratic Party said “Nah” yet again.
 If that wasn’t bad enough, Ellison responded to the party that had actively worked against both Sanders and him with a foolhardy “I’m with you!”

-Early in the race for the DNC chair — which had been vacated by Debbie Wasserman Schultz after leaked emails suggested she had in deed tipped the scales in Clinton’s favor — Ellison was poised to earn an easy victory.
+Early in the race for the DNC chair — which had been vacated by Debbie Wasserman Schultz after leaked emails suggested she had indeed tipped the scales in Clinton’s favor — Ellison was poised to earn an easy victory.
 He had been endorsed by Sanders, Warren, and several prominent labor unions, as well as establishment Democrats like Sen. Chuck Schumer and political icons like Rep. John Lewis.

-The Democratic establishment, including President Obama and Vice President Biden, wasn’t having it.
+The Democratic establishment, including then-President Obama and then-Vice President Biden, wasn’t having it.
 Obama, Biden, and others in the Democratic leadership urged former Secretary of Labor Tom Perez to run against Ellison because they feared the latter was too progressive.
 Perez entered the DNC race in December and quickly gained the backing of the party leaders.

 There was still hope that Ellison could win, but he ended up losing the race for the DNC chair by a narrow margin in the second round of voting in February.
 As a gesture of compromise and unity, Perez quickly appointed Ellison as “deputy chair” of the DNC, the duties of which were not exactly clear.